pauliejes/SandboxDocs/docs/creating-simulations.md

 Code you write with the ScriptEditor is immediately injected into the multiplayer engine as new properties, methods, and events for the selected object.
 You can see which selected object the ScriptEditor is focused on in the blue title window at the top and in the status bar at the bottom.
 In the screenshot, the ScriptEditor is focused on `sphere1`.

-The ScriptEditor has three tabs across the top: `Methods`, `Events`, and `Properties`.
+The ScriptEditor has four tabs across the top: `Methods`, `Events`, `Properties`, and `Options`.
 Depending on which tab is selected, the list of items will be displayed vertically on the left and the code for the given selected item is in the main content window on the right.
 In the screen shot above, the `Methods` tab is selected and the `tick` method is selected.

 !!! note: